AntonyNeal/sw_website/DOCUMENTATION-INDEX.md

 - "How do I test it?" → [TESTING-GUIDE.md](./TESTING-GUIDE.md)
 - "How do I use the CLI?" → [DO-CLI-SETUP.md](./DO-CLI-SETUP.md)
 - "How does it work technically?" → [TECHNICAL-ANALYSIS-REPORT.md](./TECHNICAL-ANALYSIS-REPORT.md)
+- "How do I integrate the SDK?" → [SDK-USAGE-GUIDE.md](./SDK-USAGE-GUIDE.md)
+- "What SDK methods are available?" → [sdk/README.md](./sdk/README.md)
 - "How do I integrate payments?" → [docs/PAYMENT-SYSTEM.md](./docs/PAYMENT-SYSTEM.md)
 - "How do I track analytics?" → [docs/SOCIAL-MEDIA-TRACKING-GUIDE.md](./docs/SOCIAL-MEDIA-TRACKING-GUIDE.md)